 This year’s first kinda-Nordic is Fairweather Manor, an upstairs/downstairs larp.
 This was my first pop at Upstairs, I’m usually buried in a kitchen so that was new.
 I also wanted to challenge myself a bit more with some deeper character play.
 I want to get the stories down now, before I forget any more of them.

 I was cast as Lord Arthur Fitzgerald, an Anglo-Irish lord, the family spare to his brother Earl Thomas, and dreadfully, terribly, awfully in love with his sister-in-law Georgina.
 I am not entirely sure if that was the writer’s intent, but that’s what the event got.
-The family was over at Fairweather Manor for the wedding of Arthur’s nephew, Alexander to Amanda, daughter of the Duke of Somerset, and Arthur’s brother in law.
+The family was over at Fairweather Manor for the wedding of Arthur’s nephew, Alexander to Amanda, daughter of the Duke of Somerset, Georgina’s brother.

 Arthur, it is safe to say, was a jerk.